fickse/RSpatial_6-29/README.md

 * A (slightly more advanced) discussion of interpolation and cross validation

 ## Resources
 * lets try using [Etherpad](http://etherpad.org/), a tool for collaborative note-taking, during the presentation.
 Click on the link [here]( insert_url ), to post comments, notes, and questions throughout the session.
-The resulting document will be posted permanently for future reference.
 * Data used for the examples are hosted in this repository.
 The zipped file contains the following:
     - `dem.tif` : an elevation raster for Hawaii
     - `stations.csv`: a csv of climate stations and locations with monthly rainfall